The “Wow Factor”

 We train and mentor our associates so that they can achieve rewarding careers and, through our team-oriented approach, ultimately “wow” clients.
 We know that development of our associates to their full potential is essential for our future success and it is something we take seriously.
-Diversity is also important to the Firm and we are passionate about creating an environment where every lawyer, regardless of gender, race, religion or sexual orientation, will be able to thrive.
+Diversity is also important to the Firm and we are passionate about creating an environment where every lawyer, regardless of gender, race, religion, veteran status or sexual orientation, will be able to thrive.

 Weil attorneys are fortunate to be able to work with world class clients, including leading companies, private equity firms, and financial institutions, and partners at the Firm are excited to provide associates with the chance for hands-on involvement in highly significant client matters.
 In private equity, we advise many of the biggest players in the industry and regularly represent more than 200 sponsor clients in the United States on deal execution matters, including some of the most prestigious private equity funds, hedge funds, sovereign wealth funds, and pension funds.
 Weil advises major banks across all four of our departments (Corporate, Litigation, Business Finance and Restructuring, and Tax, Executive Compensation & Benefits) and has worked for almost every bulge-bracket investment bank.